SamuelFrost/samuelfrost/README.md

 I like the idea of continuing to work on and around Ruby on Rails, front-end or DevOps.
 Ideally I want to continue to spend most of my time living in Japan, but economic forces make me open to the practical choice of spending a few years in a more economically advanced country.

 ### Fun fact:
 I'm from Austin, Texas (USA).
 My wife from a small town outside of Ho Chi Minh, Vietnam.
-And we met and live together in Tokyo, Japan.
+We met in Tokyo and live together in Yokohama, Japan.
+The variety of culture brings a lot of spice to life.

 ### Preferred method of contact:
 Email: samuelfrostcontact+github@gmail.com